Beginn Your Writer’s Journey Here.

 You can be a writer, too.
 Yes, you!

 One topic this is near and dear to us here at B&L is writing.
 Sometimes, there really is nothing better than to sit down with your notebook in a coffee shop in a country where you’re a stranger and just write.
 The power to communicate effectively is awesome – and developing it more and more is something that we are passionate about.

 Bruce is a confident writer who can definitely improve, while Lisa is certainly more on the “timid” side.
-Like her, you might been overwhelmed, embarrassed, or feel that you don’t have great ideas to write about.
+Like her, you might be overwhelmed, embarrassed, or feel that you don’t have great ideas to write about.
 That’s totally normal.
-If you want “tips to becoming a better writer” we’ll write about that very soon.
-To get you writing for now, here’s a tip based on our experiences: Find your workshop.
+You can check out tips to becoming a better writer if you are feeling that same way.
+To get you writing, here’s a tip based on one of those tips from our experiences: Find your workshop.

 Notebooks make great workshops.
 When you have a physical place that you can store all your ideas in, the paper becomes worth more than the cost of the notebook.
 The ideas between the covers begin to reflect who you are as a person.
 Bruce has had a few workshops over the years – and here are a few that we’ve owned before.

 Bruce is onto his third travel journal.
 He can’t tell you how glad he is to have listened to advice over a decade ago to keep a journal when you travel.
 You forget so many things – the people on the bus, the details of the city trip, the meal you tried in the airport.
 Writing about these smaller things makes them spring back to life, transporting you to the exact time and moment it happened.

 Bruce’s current travel journal is a leather-wrapped one just like this one.
 It’s durable for throwing into his backpack when he’s on the go and he knows the pages are well protected.
 Just get yourself a trusty pen and you’ll be all set.
 This one has no lines which, depending on your style, can be a good or bad thing!
 If you’re a doodler, this might be for you.